 - more easily mobile,

 - and can often be used for free by ‘stealth camping’.

+I recently got the guts to take the leap and I bought a 7×12 insulated cargo trailer and converted it to an off-grid micro RV.
 My tiny RV is designed for one person, maybe a couple, because I wanted to keep it very simple and lightweight but there’s no reason I couldn’t apply the same principles to an 8×20 trailer.

 Woman Converts Cargo Trailer into Off-Grid RV for $7k

 I encourage you to read the rest of my story (including how much this cost me) and tour the rest of my DIY cargo trailer micro camper below: